 Skimming through the What's App exchange van Rensburg shared on his Facebook page, between December, 2018, and February, 2019, Hatfield and wife Jojo apparently continuously claimed that there were issues with the bike and were seemingly caught in an endless “fix and test” loop.
 Van Rensburg eventually lawyered up.

 The event could be isolated, as Electronia seems to be the only dealer to have made such claims.
 Isolated or not, however, should van Rensburg’s claims be true, the thread raises concerns.
-Especially when these claims are combined with those of several buyers who say that they’ve been unable to get their deposit refunded.

 In October, 2019, Motorcycle.com’s Gabe Ets-Hokin wrote about his visit of Lightning’s San José facilities and concluded after having a look around that “Lightning’s facility in San Jose is a small but complete factory capable of turning out “a lot more” than the five or six bikes per week I thought he could build, all at a price way lower than Zero or Harley Davidson could dream of.”

 Yet, according to the information he gleaned at the time, production and delivery ETA on the LS-218 was of about a year—with Hatfield specifying that their goal was to eventually shorten the lead time to 90 days.

 Interestingly, the CEO declined to discuss production numbers with Ets-Hokin “for business reasons.”
 The writer did, however, report on two buyers who received their bikes—Guido Seibt, who bought an LS-218, and Kevin Bernard, who confirmed he received his Strike.
 In one electricmotorcycleforum.com thred, someone even claimed that they identified two California owners who confirmed having received their Strike Carbon (top of the line), outfitted with a “temporary smaller battery pack”.